Queue area

-Examples include checking out groceries or other goods that have been collected in a self service shop, in a shop without self-service, at an ATM, at a ticket desk, a city bus, or in a taxi stand.
+Examples include checking out groceries or other goods with a cashier, at a self service shop, at an ATM, at a ticket desk, a city bus, or in a taxi stand.

 Queueing is a phenomenon in a number of fields, and has been extensively analysed in the study of queueing theory.
 In economics, queueing is seen as one way to ration scarce goods and services.